Bandelier National Monument

 Come view a dramatic landscape—a unique place of mountains, plains, and sky.
 Born of fire and forces continually reshaping the earth’s surface, Capulin Volcano provides access to nature’s most awe-inspiring work.

-Rocky slopes and canyons, cactus, grass, thorny shrubs, and the occasional tree, who could guess at the hidden treasures deep underground?
-Beneath this rugged land are more than 119 known caves - all formed when sulfuric acid dissolved the surrounding limestone.
+High rising ancient sea ledges, deep rocky canyons, cactus, grasses and thorny shrubs - who would imagine the hidden treasures deep beneath this rugged landscape?
+Secretly tucked below the desert terrain are more than 119 known caves - all formed when sulfuric acid dissolved the surrounding limestone.

 National Historical Park